-Improve the quantity and quality of publically accessible open space.
-Will it increase the quantity and quality of publically accessible open space? +/0 Development would create minor opportunities for new public open space.
+Will it increase the Improve the quantity and quality of publically accessible open space. quantity and quality of publically accessible open space?
+0 Neutral impact (existing features retained or appropriate mitigation).
+Assumption is standard requirements for open space would apply.
 Inclusive Communities - Housing Ensure all groups have access to decent, appropriate and affordable housing Will it support the provision of a range of housing types and sizes, including affordable and key worker housing, to meet the identified needs of all sectors of the community?
 Will it provide for housing for the ageing population?
-Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling 0 No effect on pitch or plot provision.
-Showpeople?
-Will it improve Inclusive Cor Improve the quality, accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) + Rural Centre. nmu range and accessibility of Sub-Indicator: 1,040m ACF to Woollards Lane which is surrounded by a large number of Inclusive Communities - Redressing inequalities and involvi services and facilities (e.g. health, transport, education, training, leisure opportunities) and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?)
-0 No facilities lost, and no new facilities proposed directly as a result of the development. qualities an Will improve relations between people from different backgrounds or social groups? nd involving the community Redress inequalities related to age, disability, gender assignment race, faith, location and income Will it redress inequalities?
-Will it increase the ability of people to influence decisions, including 'hard to reach' groups? munity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities?
+Will it provide for the housing accommodation needs of Gypsies and Travellers and Travelling Showpeople?
+0 No effect on pitch or plot provision.
+Inclusive Cc Improve the quality, Will it improve accessibility to key local services and facilities, including health, education and leisure (shops, post offices, pubs, sports facilities etc?) - Group village nmun range and accessibility of Sub-Indicator: Distance to centre + 448m from the centre of the site to Whittlesford Post Office, a central point in the village surrounded by services and facilities. ities - Redressing ine services and facilities (e.g. health, transport, education, training, leisure opportunities) Will it improve quality and range of key local services and facilities including health, education and leisure (shops, post offices, pubs etc?)
+0 No facilities lost, and no new facilities proposed directly as a result of the development.
+Inclusive Communities - Redressing inequalities and involving the community Will improve relations between people from different backgrounds or social groups?
+Redress inequalities related to age, disability, gender assignment race, faith, location and income Will it redress inequalities?
+Will it increase the ability of people to influence decisions, including 'hard to reach' groups? nmunity Encourage and enable the active involvement of local people in community activities Will it encourage engagement with community activities?
 0 No facilities lost, and no new facilities proposed directly as a result of the development.